theNewDynamic/gohugo-theme-ananke/README.md

 If you add a key of `show_reading_time` true to either the Config Params, a page or section's front matter, articles will show the reading time and word count.

+### Adding Scripts to the Page Head

+Some scripts need to be added within the page head.
+To add your own scripts to the page head, simply insert them into the `head-additions.html` partial located in the `layouts/partials` folder.

 ### Nearly finished

 In order to see your site in action, run Hugo's built-in local server.